Skip to content

 Working at a start-up requires a small team's time and energy.
 This means that sometimes you need to move fast with the recruitment and selection process, which can be time-consuming.
 A way to get around this is to hire a recruiter who can find you the best candidates because sometimes they can be found when the job seeker is in fact, not seeking a job at the time.

-Once you've got your recruitment process ready, put it into our Recruitment Template so you can keep all of your documents in one place before you start interviewing candidates!
+Once you've got your recruitment process ready, pop everything into our free Course Builder so you can keep all of your documents in one place before you start interviewing candidates!

 Start up interview questions we would personally ask